Why would you invest in a CNC plasma cutter machine, and not a CNC laser or waterjet?

 Edge Cut Quality

-Here, plasma cutters get humbled a little.
-Admittedly, waterjets do give the squarest edge cut, with absolutely no dross or pierce spatter.
-Laser comes in a close second because it can leave some dross and pierce spatter on thicker and stainless steel.
+Here, CNC plasma cutters get humbled a little.
+Admittedly, CNC waterjets do give the squarest edge cut, with absolutely no dross or pierce spatter.
+CNC Lasers comes in a close second because it can leave some dross and pierce spatter on thicker and stainless steel.
 Plasma tends to give the lowest edge quality.
 It leaves a slightly beveled angle, causes some dross, and creates more spatter than laser.

 Does a CNC Plasma Cutter Make Sense for You?